 - (a) Compensation.
-The per diem compensation, if any, of the members of the Advisory Board shall be fixed by the board of commissioners Board of Commissioners. - (b) Appropriations for performance of duties.
-Funds shall may be appropriated by the board of commissioners to the Advisory Board board to perform its duties.
+The per diem compensation, if any, of the members of the Advisory Board shall be fixed by the Board of Commissioners. - (b) Appropriations for performance of duties.
+Funds may be appropriated by the Board of Commissioners to the Advisory Board to perform its duties.
 The Board of Commissioners may provide operating funds to Buncombe County Soil and Water Conservation District assisting the Advisory Board's needs.